 - Responsible for the structural and systems maintenance and custodial needs of all town facilities,

-The mission of the Streets Division is to maintain a Safe and Dependable Transportation System.
-This division is responsible for maintaining streets within the Town of Windsor including:
+The mission of Streets is to maintain a Safe and Dependable Transportation System.
+This service area is responsible for maintaining streets within the Town of Windsor including: